19 January 1999

 The warning was published yesterday by the Departments of Health and Agriculture and the Health and Safety Executive.

-- Avoid handling clothing or boots which may have come into contact with sheep.
+– avoid handling clothing, boots which may have come into contact with sheep.

 Farmers have a responsibility to minimize the risks to pregnant women, including members of their family, the public and professional staff visiting farms.

-Any action should be determined by the risk assessment required under Health and Safety Legislation.
+Any action should be determined by their risk assessment required under Health and Safety Legislation.